adityak-21/IPR_Project_Part1/README.md

 - **IR Images**: Located in the same directories, named as `*_ir.png`.
 - **Annotations**: Text files in the `labels-Aditya/train` and `labels-Aditya/val` directories, named as `*.txt`.

+Place the images-Aditya and labels-Aditya folders into your repo folder.

 Each annotation file should be formatted as follows:

 <class_id> <x_center> <y_center> <width.> <height.>